 It is not only against drawing protocol but will also make your work clustered.

 Symbols represent basic protocols in drawing, design, or mathematics.

 In a building or house plan drawing, symbols are used to convey information faster.

 Here, the character of a countersink and a counterbore is duly represented.

 It is often side by side with the diameter symbol and accompanied by a numerical value.

 What does a countersink symbol look like?

-A countersink symbol looks like the letter V. When you think about it when you look at a countersunk hole from the side it resembles the letter V.
+A countersink symbol resembles the letter V. When you think about it, looking at a countersunk hole from the side, it resembles the letter V.